Air Vice-Marshal Gavin Turnbull AM

-Air Vice-Marshal Turnbull is a pilot with more that 3600 flying hours on rotary wing and fast jet aircraft.
-He completed his basic training in 1984 and spent the next four years flying UH-1H helicopters as a member of No. 9 Squadron, Amberley.
-This period included a short tour with the ACMFO (peace keeping forces) based in the Sinai Desert.
+Air Vice-Marshal Turnbull is a pilot with more than 3600 flying hours on rotary wing and fast jet aircraft.
+He completed his basic training in 1984 and spent the next four years flying UH-1H helicopters as a member of No. 9 Squadron which was then based at Amberley.
+This period included a short tour with the ANZAC Contingent of the Multinational Force and Observers based in the Sinai Desert.

-Air Vice-Marshal Turnbull trained as a flying instructor in 1989, following which he instructed at the advanced flying training school (2FTS) in Pearce Western Australia.
-In 1991, Air Vice-Marshal Turnbull transferred to fast jets and trained on Macchi, and then F/A-18 at Williamtown NSW.
-Following training, he was posted to No. 75 Squadron in Tindal NT, completing a three and a half year tour as both line aircrew and as a Flight Commander.
-The following two years were spent in Headquarters Air Command as part of the planning cell, where he was responsible for the planning of fast jet major exercises and international deployments.
+Air Vice-Marshal Turnbull trained as a flying instructor in 1989, following which he instructed at the advanced flying training school in Pearce.
+In 1991, Air Vice-Marshal Turnbull transferred to fast jets and trained on the Macchi, and then the F/A-18 at Williamtown.
+Following training, he was posted to No. 75 Squadron in Tindal, completing a three and a half year tour as both line aircrew and as a Flight Commander.
+The following two years were spent in Headquarters Air Command as part of the planning cell, where he was responsible for the planning of fast jet involvement in major exercises and international deployments.

-Air Vice-Marshal Turnbull was next posted to Executive Officer No. 77 Squadron (F/A-18) in 1998, where he remained for 18 months prior to completing Navy Command and Staff Course (Sydney) in the latter half of 1999.
-He then returned to Williamtown in 2000 into the Capability Management and Development role within Headquarters Tactical Fighter Group (later reformed into Air Combat Group).
+Air Vice-Marshal Turnbull was posted to Executive Officer No. 77 Squadron in 1998, where he remained for 18 months prior to completing Navy Command and Staff Course in the latter half of 1999.
+He then returned to Williamtown in 2000 into the Capability Management and Development role within Headquarters Tactical Fighter Group which was later reformed into Air Combat Group.

-Air Vice-Marshal Turnbull was appointed to Command No. 77 Squadron (F/A-18) in January 2002, and remained in Command until December 2004, followed by appointment as Director, Airworthiness Coordination and Policy Agency (DACPA-ADF), responsible to the Chief of Air Force for Airworthiness Management of Australian Defence Force Aircraft and aviation systems and Airworthiness Policy development.
+Air Vice-Marshal Turnbull was appointed to Command No. 77 Squadron in January 2002, and remained in Command until December 2004.
+In 2005, he was appointed as Director, Airworthiness Coordination and Policy Agency and was responsible to the Chief of Air Force for Airworthiness Management of Australian Defence Force Aircraft and aviation systems and, Airworthiness Policy development.

-Air Vice-Marshal Turnbull is married to Jackie and has four sons and one daughter.
+Air Vice-Marshal Turnbull is married to Jackie, has four sons and one daughter.